openwrt/packages/net/static-neighbor-reports/README.md

 Space separated list of hostapd interfaces the neighbor should be installed to.

 ## Retrieving neighbor information
-To retrieve the neighbor informations of an AP to be isntalled on a foreign AP, make sure the UCI option `ieee80211k` is set to `1` on the VAP.
+To retrieve the neighbor information of an AP to be installed on a foreign AP, make sure the UCI option `ieee80211k` is set to `1` on the VAP.

 Execute `ubus call hostapd.<ifname> rrm_nr_get_own` on the AP.
 To get a list of all available interfaces,